skip to main content

 • The ability to meet Illinois Department of Financial and Professional Regulation's requirements for Physician Temporary Licensure.
 This includes the ability to:

-• Document at least 4 weeks of psychiatry rotation(s) in medical school
+• Document at least four weeks of psychiatry rotation(s) in medical school.

 Supplemental ERAS Application

-For the ERAS® cycle, our program strongly encourages all applicants to complete a supplemental ERAS application, offered through the AAMC’s ERAS program.
+For the ERAS cycle, we strongly encourage all applicants to complete a supplemental ERAS application, offered through the AAMC’s ERAS program.
 Applicants are also required to complete the MyERAS application.

 The additional information helps our program staff learn more about applicants' medical education journey, including more meaningful information about work, volunteer and research experiences, and helps us better identify applicants who fit our program environment and mission.